nordic-institute/X-Road/doc/security_server_sidecar_security_guide.md

 The Docker daemon runs with root privileges, so it is important to audit all Docker related files and directories in addition to Linux file system and system calls.
 The Docker Daemon depends on some key files and directories, including `/etc/docker` which holds TLS keys and certificates used to communicate with the Docker client, which should be audited.

-In Linux, we should install and configure `auditd` to enable logging system operations on some of Docker's files, directories, and sockets.
+In Linux, we should install and configure the auditing daemon `auditd` to enable logging system operations on some of Docker's files, directories, and sockets.
+More information about auditd can be found [here](https://linux.die.net/man/8/auditd).

-We can check whether there is an audit rule applied to the `/etc/docker` directory by running:
+We can check whether there is an auditing rule applied to the `/etc/docker` directory by running:

 ```bash
 auditctl -l | grep /etc/docker